 Seat belts are a vital component of a vehicle’s safety.
 They are classified as one of the primary safety restraining features a car should have.
 Its proper use determines the safety of all the passengers.
-If you need more clarity on vehicle safety, you may talk to a car accident lawyer in Michigan.
+If you need more clarity on vehicle safety, you may talk to a truck accident lawyer in Michigan.
 In some cases, Individuals claim that passengers at the back seat don’t need safety belts.
 In Michigan, any individual below the age of 16 should wear a safety belt.
 The law doesn’t, however, state that an individual at the back seat should wear a seatbelt.

 The law doesn’t consider the amount of risk involved without wearing a seat belt.
 In case of an accident, the risks are equally the same as a front seat passenger who does not wear on a seatbelt.
 The fundamental purpose of a seat belt is minimizing injuries in the event of a car crash.
 In the state of Michigan, a police officer can pull over a vehicle where occupants aren’t wearing their safety belts.
 There are varying seating requirements in the state of Michigan for minors traveling in a vehicle.
 Any kid under the age of four years is required to sit at the back seats of the car.
 Children under the age of two years are needed to sit in the rear-facing seat of the vehicle.
 A parent or guardian should ensure that they use a booster seat for children aging between four to eight years.
 These requirements are all stated in Michigan’s state vehicle safety laws.